 How about a wild mushroom sauce served over this very cool pasta I found at Wegman’s called riccioli and topped with those grilled chicken tenders?
 Sounded like a good idea to me.
-Now I just have to come up with a recipe and here’s what I devised:
+Now I have to come up with a recipe, and here’s what I devised:

 Hailing from Southern Italy, this versatile spirally pasta holds up quite well with chunky sauces like the mushroom sauce I prepared for this dish.

-I wanted to make this a cream sauce but didn’t have any cream or half and half in the house but I did have some sour cream.
-I was a little concerned this sauce was going to turn into a stroganoff but it worked out fine.
+I wanted to make this a cream sauce but didn’t have any cream or half-and-half in the house, but I did have some sour cream.
+I was a little concerned this sauce would turn into a stroganoff, but it worked out fine.

 Pasta with Wild Mushroom Sauce and Grilled Chicken Recipe

 - 1 pound Riccioli pasta or some other spirally pasta like fusili

 For the Sauce

 - 8 chicken tenders or 2 to 3 chicken breasts, seasoned with salt & pepper

 - Bring a large pot of water to a boil for the pasta and prepare your outdoor grill, depending on whether it is gas or charcoal.
 You know your grill and how long it takes to get hot.

 - The sauce takes about 20 minutes to prep and cook, so time your pasta-making and chicken grilling accordingly.
 The chicken takes approximately 10 minutes to cook, as does the pasta.